rooged/CSCE145-Fall-2019/Homework 0/README.md

 # Homework 0 - Collecting Information

 ## How To Use:
-- Compile and execute the .java file
+- Compile and execute the Java file
 - Follow programs prompts

 ## Result